 Odorous House Ants: (Tapinoma sessile)

-Control: Locating the nests is crucial.
+There are various strategies to controlling ants.
+Locating the nests is a crucial step in the process.
 Follow the trail of foraging workers back from their food source.
 Thoroughly treat exposed colonies using a liquid in conjunction with a granule product.

 - A perimeter treatment will keep odorous house ants from entering buildings.
 Spot treat entry point (e.g., window and door frames & utility entries).